Landmark Recovery’s approach to Opioid Addiction Treatment

 Facts about Opioids in the United States

-Opioids are substances that work in the nervous system of the body or in specific receptors in the brain to reduce the intensity of pain.
+- Opioids are powerful drugs that work in the nervous system of the body or in specific receptors in the brain to reduce the intensity of pain

 What’s the Difference Between Suboxone, Subutex and Methadone?